SeanTerrr/ip/README.md

 ## Overview

 Mon is a simple command-line task manager that allows you to create, view, mark, unmark, and delete tasks, as well as manage tasks based on specific criteria such as deadlines, events, and schedules.
-The app supports reading from and writing to a file for persistence and also allows searching for tasks using keywords.
+The app supports reading from and writing to a file and also allows searching for tasks using keywords.

 ### Key Features:
 - **Add Tasks**: Create tasks of various types (To-Do, Deadline, Event).